 You can get a beef-steak in Restaurant Brekka in Hrísey from the Galloway breed.

 Hrísey island is so peaceful and there are a couple of houses here that are used as summer houses, one of them owned by a police chief in Reykjavík.
 From 1930-1950 the island was not this peaceful when the population of the island multiplied during the summer months of the herring salting.

 Hrísey is a birdwatcher's paradise, some 40 species of birds nest on this small island - and here the ptarmigan can be seen in abundance.

-The ferry Sævar leaves 9 times per day from Árskógssandur village and it only takes ca 15 minutes to reach the island.
+The ferry Sævar leaves 9 times per day from Árskógssandur village and it only takes some 15 minutes to reach the island.
 You can buy the tickets by the accommodation ladder when entering the ferry.

 I absolutely loved my visit to the island - I got the best weather ever - 20 degrees C, still and sunny, so this made for a beautiful trip.

 Angelica (hvönn) is found in abundance in Hrísey and is used for the health-products of Saga-Medical.
-And for one type of beer produced at the brewing factory at Árskógssandur, which is just opposite the ocean from Hrísey - Stinnings Kaldi.
+And for one type of beer produced at the brewing factory at Árskógssandur, which is just opposite the sea from Hrísey - Stinnings Kaldi.